jsbin/api/tests/README.md

 # Writing tests

 If an issue is raised or a PR that adds some functionality, most tests can be written in this bespoke operation test format (below).
-If there's some additional complicated behaviour required, then you will need to write a full test using tap (see exising tests for examples).
+If there's some additional complicated behaviour required, then you will need to write a full test using tap (see existing tests for examples).

-However, if you test can be satified with the follow structure, the operation test is the way to go.
+However, if you test can be satisfied with the follow structure, the operation test is the way to go.

 1. Here's my starting store
 2. Do some RESTful operation